PoomSmart/MGKeys/README.md

 - Pascal case of `IsXXX`
 - Pascal case of `XXXData` (usually come alongside another key without `Data` suffix in it)

+## Non-Gestalt Keys

+There are also keys which are obfuscated the same way but are not considered as MobileGestalt keys.
+That is, you can't use `MGCopyAnswer` to get the value of the key.
+Instead, they are used for retrieving the value from the `IODeviceTree`, in an obfuscated manner.
+These keys are mostly in the kebab case, having their pascal case equivalent which is actually used by `MGCopyAnswer`.
+In the mapping files, these keys are marked with a comment `// non-gestalt-key`.

 ## Typical Workflow

 1. Extract `libMobileGestalt.dylib` from the `dyld_shared_cache` of an iOS device